 WDFW Beach Season Information

-Clam, mussel, and oyster seasons OPEN for harvest January 1 through May 15, 2024 only.
+Clam, mussel, and oyster seasons OPEN for harvest January 1 and projected to CLOSE June 15, 2025 only.

 Butter clams in Sequim Bay are often subject to biotoxin closures.
 Be sure to check the current Department of Health status the same day to you plan to harvest.